pancongliang/openshift/hypershift/readme.md

    ```

 7. **Examine the Hosted Cluster**
-   - Verify the status of guest cluster operators:
+   - Verify the status of guest cluster:
      ```bash
      oc get hc -A
      ```